hifihedgehog/node-virtual-gamepads/README.md

   * Edited `server.js`.
   * Added support for up to 10 controllers, up from 4, as implemented in the main branch of this project.

-**TODO:** Implement keyboard and touchpad input based on popular demand.
+**TODO:** Implement keyboard and touchpad input if demand warrants it.

 # node-virtual-gamepads